GALS Inc. across the nation

 Elissa grew up in St. Louis, Missouri and attended the University of Colorado at Boulder where she competed on the women’s tennis team.
 Prior to her work at GALS, Elissa worked in development and community outreach roles for Teach For America, Children’s Hospital Colorado, the Atlanta Falcons, and Kroenke Sports Enterprises.
 She loves swimming, yoga, hiking, traveling, and spending time with her husband and two children.

 Being part of a movement that empowers girls to take their space and develop as leaders is beyond humbling.
 At GALS, we believe that schools are the way that we can change the mindset of our next generation of girls.
-Embodied Education, defined by learning and living with our minds, our hearts, and our bodies, is the competitive edge for girls.
+Whole-Bodied Education, defined by learning and living with our minds, our hearts, and our bodies, is the competitive edge for girls.
 We are the future of what feminism will look like, feel like, and want to enact in all facets of our lives.

 Lynnsey Molinaro Gwaltney